1601-mma2013/Dignity/README.md

 (user’s) aptitudes - an interactive artwork that shows human feelings and reactions.

 (user’s) motivations - think on people point of view before you start your action.

-(user’s) environments - place at public or any exhibition/campaign
+(user’s) environments - in a company, during annual or teambuilding events where staffs in a company bond together

 (user’s) tools - hand